-Around the world, we provide newborn health services, malnutrition screening and treatment, and help prevent disease.
+We provide newborn healthcare, malnutrition screening and treatment, and help prevent disease around the world.

-When disasters strike, Save the Children responds to the unique needs of children to ensure their survival.
+In times of disaster, Save the Children responds to children's needs and ensures their survival.

-That's why as global leaders in child health, education and protection, we're working in more than 113 countries to change the lives of over 110 million children every year.
+As a global leader in child health, education, and protection, we operate in 113 countries, improving the lives of more than 110 million children each year.

-Every child deserves a healthy start in life, the opportunity to learn and protection from harm.
+Every child deserves a healthy start to life, access to education, and protection from harm.

 Children and their families across Africa have already been struggling through a decade of climate shocks, regular food crises and conflict.